The Antifa Spectacle

 — Jean-Paul Sartre

 On Wednesday, October 8th, 2025, Donald Trump convened a roundtable not with journalists, but with propaganda assets posing as such.
 A ritual of ideological purification.
 The event was a meticulously staged gala for an ascendant fascism, a spectacle designed to transmute right-wing paranoia into the iron logic of state repression.
 Broadcast from the seat of executive power, this gathering marked a definitive escalation, representing the moment when the state’s repressive apparatus formally embraced the fabricated narratives of its most zealous foot soldiers.
-It was a spectacle straight from the historical playbook where the state confers legitimacy upon the gangsterism it intends to unleash.
 What we witnessed was the fusion of authoritarian statecraft with a volunteer corps of disinformation agents, united in their mission to criminalize dissent.

 The thesis is simple and stark.
 Trump and his allies are constructing a legal and political infrastructure for crushing opposition, and this roundtable served as its public consecration.
 The so-called “independent journalists” were not there to report, but to perform.
 They functioned as a Greek chorus of curated grievance, lending the raw material of personal anecdote to a pre-written script of a fascist coup.
-Their role was to provide the human texture for a state-sanctioned lie, namely that a decentralized, anti-authoritarian political current constitutes a monolithic terrorist threat equivalent to a foreign enemy.
-This lie is so potent that it has sown confusion even among those who oppose fascism, leading many to inadvertently aid the state by denying the very existence of a real, historical practice of militant resistance.
+Their role was to provide the human texture for a state-sanctioned lie, namely that a decentralized, anti-authoritarian political current constitutes a monolithic terrorist threat.
 This is not a debate over policy.
 It is the tactical groundwork for a war against any and all movements that challenge capital, the state, and the hierarchies they protect.

 The roundtable did not occur in a vacuum.
-It was the political theater designed to accompany a bureaucratic edict that the recent executive order designating Antifa a domestic terrorist organization, thus justifying Trump’s coming declaration of martial law.
+It was the political theater designed to accompany the recent executive order designating Antifa a domestic terrorist organization, thus justifying Trump’s coming declaration of martial law.
 In a nation whose laws provide no formal mechanism for such a designation, this act was pure invention, a decree conjured from the ether of executive will.
 The order itself is a legal fiction, but one with material teeth.
 As Testa’s history of Anti-Fascism makes clear, fascists have always relied on the complicity of the liberal state to wage war on their opponents.
 From the Italian Squadristi to the German Freikorps, extra-legal violence flourished precisely because the liberal state looked the other way or actively enabled it.
 This executive order serves the same function.
-To grant the federal state a quasi-legal pretext to surveil, investigate, and prosecute individuals not for criminal acts, but for their perceived ideological affiliations.
-Its purpose is to deny political space to the opposition.

 First was the construction of antifa as a monolithic enemy.
-This is the classic fabrication of a monolithic “Red Peril,” a tactic used by Mussolini’s Blackshirts and Hitler’s Brownshirts to justify their war on the working class.
-Fascists have always required a singular, terrifying enemy to legitimize a coordinated state assault.
+This is the classic fabrication of a “Red Peril,” a tactic used by Mussolini’s Blackshirts and Hitler’s Brownshirts to justify their war on the working class.
 Anti-fascism, a political tradition and a tactic, is deliberately misrepresented as a centrally commanded organization.
-This phantom command structure is a grotesque inversion of the truth.
-The reality is a decentralized, often clandestine network of autonomous cells dedicated to direct physical confrontation.
-This network then becomes the fictional target against which the state can direct its arsenal of surveillance, infiltration, prosecution, and eventually mass murder.

 Second was the weaponization of selective anecdotes and fear framing.
 The “journalists” offered harrowing personal testimonies, presented as emblematic rather than anecdotal.
 This tactic bypasses rational analysis in favor of raw emotion.
-It operates within what Deleuze called a “control society”, where communication is corrupted and thoroughly permeated by power.
-Their function is not to create understanding but to enforce control by generating fear.
-Trump then masterfully inverted the power dynamic, declaring, “we will be far more threatening to them.”
-In this formulation, the state, with its monopoly on organized violence, casts itself as the beleaguered victim, and its planned repression becomes a righteous act of self-defense.
+Trump then masterfully inverted the power dynamic, declaring, “we will be far more threatening to them,” casting the state as a beleaguered victim whose planned repression is merely self-defense.

 Finally, they invoked the language of “order” to justify blatant repression.
 The roundtable participants repeatedly condemned acts like flag burning, a form of political expression explicitly protected under the First Amendment, as “incitement to violence.”
 As Michael Parenti argued, the cry for “law and order” is rarely a call for justice; it is a call to reinforce existing class and property relations.
 When the state redefines protected speech as a criminal act, it is not upholding the law.
 It is remaking the law in its own authoritarian image.